emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 ## How To Use Dopamine

+Not sure what to call this section!

 - Water (Huberman mentions European Journal of Physiology)
 - - Improving Baseline Dopamine
 - Leveraging Dopamine to Overcome Procrastination & Optimize Effort

+1. To get started, break up high dopamine activities. **Don't layer high dopamine activities**.
+Spread them out. e.g. Porn, break, masturbate, break, drink.
+This counts for healthy activities too.
+Don't eat and watch your favourite show at the same time, even if it's healthy food.

+2. **Don't peak your dopamine before or after work/study**.
+I'm trying to learn Japanese.
+It's hard and boring.
+But only because I do high level dopmine activities before it and/or after.
+If you drop those, or do them later on in the day, after only a couple of days studying becomes a lot easier and more fun.
+The activity itself gives me the most dopamine.

+3. **Don't start your day with a high dopamine activity**.
+So studying first thing in the morning is a good idea.
+Maybe meditate or do something you've always wanted to get good at.
+This allows you to slowly raise your dopamine level, cementing that activity in your mind as pleasurable.
+Don't forget rule 2 though.

+4. If you're completely unmotivated; **move first thing in the morning**.
+Go for a walk.
+Movement releases dopamine (without cause too much of a peak).
+Have a warm shower and gently make it as cold as you can handle.
+Warm up through movement after.
+This raises your baseline dopamine for several hours so you can get things done.

+5. **Look for things you're grateful for (about what your doing) while studying/working**.
+This gives you small peaks of dopamine that train you to enjoy what your doing, even if right now it's kinda boring.
+Give it a couple of days.

+6. **Don't reward yourself every time**.
+This one's a bit counterintuitive, but the (expected) reward will spike your dopamine and make the activity itself less pleasurable.
+If you then don't get the reward for some reason, the activity will seem less attractive.
+Randomise when you get the reward.
+This is why gambling and lootboxes are so addictive, use it to your advantage.
+Personally I haven't implemented this point yet, I just don't reward myself.
+Anyone have any good ideas?

+ There are supllement strategies to reduce grow
+	- • N-Acetylcystein (or NAC for short) for reducing cravings of dopamine
+- There are supplements that can increase dopamine
+	- Curcumins
+	- L-Tyrosine (building block for dopamine) •L-Theanine
+	- EPA OMEGA-3 Fatty acids
+	- You can boost your own dopamine

+- How To Use Dopamine to Your Advantage
+    - Strategies for naturally regulating and optimizing dopamine levels
+    - Lifestyle, diet, and habits that enhance healthy dopamine function

 ### Personal Growth